DasLab/CDSfold_SU/scripts/README.md

-# CDSFold Scripts
+# CDSfold Scripts
-This directory contains several scripts for running and testing CDSFold.
+This directory contains several scripts for running and testing CDSfold.
 The test scripts in the ```tests``` directory also import scripts in this directory.

 ## multirun.py